NETWAYS/foreman-training/provisioning/02_configuration.md

 You need to download the Server ISO from the official download website (or a mirror provided by the trainer).
 Create a subdirectory "ubuntu" underneath "/var/www/html/pub/" and place the ISO there named "24.04.1-amd64.iso".
-To provided as extraced add a subdirectory "24.04.1-amd64" and bind mount the ISO.
+To provide the contents of the ISO directly add a subdirectory "24.04.1-amd64" and bind mount the ISO.
 In the training setup you can do this manually, in production use an fstab entry.

     # mkdir /var/www/html/pub/ubuntu